 "We just weren't at the top of our game," Rays manager Joe Maddon said.

 Chicago's Paul Konerko went 0 for 4, including three strikeouts, to stop his 14-game hitting streak.

-Maddon said 3B Evan Longoria (partial tear left hamstring) continues improving, but is at least a few weeks away from being ready for a minor league rehab assignment. ...
-Viciedo has driven in 12 runs in his last six games. ...
-With the addition of Matsui, Tampa Bay DH Luke Scott could get some playing time at first base. ...
-Pierzynski has 12 RBIs over his last 12 games.
+Matsui got a nice ovation, with a few fans giving him a standing ovation, before his first at-bat.
+He finished 1 for 4. ...
+Viciedo has driven in 12 runs in his past six games. ...
+Maddon said 3B Evan Longoria (partial tear left hamstring) continues to improve, but is at least a few weeks away from being ready for a minor league rehab assignment. ...
+Pierzynski has 12 RBIs over his past 12 games. ...
+With the addition of Matsui, Tampa Bay DH Luke Scott could get some playing time at first base.